 - League of American Bicyclists: Bicycling Means Business - The Economic Benefits of Bicycle Infrastructure (2012)

 - Washington State Recreation and Conservation Office:

 - Economic Analysis of Outdoor Recreation in Washington State (2015)

 - Economic Benefits of Outdoor Recreation in Washington Fact Sheet - Short summary of the full report

 - ResearchGate: Doing Better - Sports, Economic Impact Analysis, and Schools of Public Policy and Administration (2009)

 Economic Impact of Sports Facilities

-- Washington Tourism Alliance - Created in 2011 following the announcement of the closure of the Washington State Tourism office
+- State of Washington Tourism (SWT) - Non-profit organization created in 2011 following the announcement of the closure of the Washington State Tourism office

-- Washington Local Chambers of Commerce Directory, Washington Chamber of Commerce Executives
+- Washington Chamber of Commerce Executives (WCCE): Directory